 In a previous article we’ve discussed decluttering our homes and the wonderful difference it makes in our lives.
 However, have you ever thought about the consequences of a cluttered mind?
 A cluttered mind is easily distracted, makes poor decisions and results in lackluster performance.
-If you can declutter your home why not declutter your mind?
+You’ve decluttered your home now it’s time to declutter your mind.
 These 10 tips will reduce the mental overwhelm and help you gain clarity.

 Declutter Your Mind and Gain Clarity

 These tips are not meant to be implemented all at once.
 Instead focus on integrating one tip per week into your life.
 By the end of two and half months your mind will feel so much clearer!

 A poor diet can result in a foggy and confused mind.
 The main culprit is inflammation and unstable sugar levels.
 There are plenty of resources available on anti-inflammation diets.
 Avoid processed carbohydrates and all the foods that your mother told you were bad for you (she was right).